epetousis/up-webhook-ingester/README.md

 This was hacked together in like an hour or two for fun, please don't judge _too_ hard.

-This Lambda function relies on the default environment variable encryption to store the Up API token, which isn't entirely recommended.

 ## How to install

 Warning: this uses AWS Lambda.